cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 <figcaption style="fort-style: italic;">Screenshot from the "Add a new member" page</figcaption>
 </figure>

 The admin role is powerful, but we want to protect users from themselves and maintain system integrity.
 By design, *an admin is not a domain manager of any domains*.
 This means that in order to change DNS records, they have to take a series of steps to assign themselves to a domain.
-This small speed bump was confirmed by our research that most admins were unlikely to be domain managers, too.
+This small speed bump was confirmed by our research that showed most admins were unlikely to be domain managers, too.

 ## A more secure and efficient domain request process